mingweiiiiiiiiii/CulturalAlignment-AgentX/README.md

 # Cultural Alignment Project

 ## Overview
-The Cultural Alignment Project is a production-ready, culturally-aware multi-agent dialogue pipeline built with LangGraph.
+The Cultural Alignment Project is built to be a culturally-aware multi-agent dialogue pipeline built with LangGraph.
 The system analyzes cultural sensitivities and generates responses that reflect diverse cultural perspectives, demonstrating **69%+ improvement** in cultural alignment over baseline approaches.

-### 🎯 **Key Achievements**
+### **Key Achievements**
 - **Clean Architecture**: No monkey-patching required - fully modular design
 - **Proven Performance**: 69%+ better cultural alignment than baseline systems
 - **Comprehensive Validation**: 10+ cycle testing with detailed metrics and analysis